Clinical interests in lung cancer and prostate cancer.

 He has had a long interest in education and has, over the years, been clinical superintendent at Westmead Hospital, councillor on the post graduate medical council, examiner and board member for the Diploma of Diagnostic Ultrasound and is currently a senior lecturer at the University of Sydney.

-He is also heavily involved in research with over 38 publications, over 70 conference papers and author on 2 book chapters.
-He helped establish the first private PET facility in Australia and has extensive experience in PET, nuclear medicine, ultrasound and, more recently, cardiac CT.
+He is also heavily involved in research with over 38 publications, over 70 conference papers and author on two book chapters.
+Geoff helped establish the first private PET facility in Australia, and has experience in nuclear medicine, ultrasound, and cardiac CT.

 Geoff will take on the position of President of the Australasian Association of Nuclear Medicine Physicians in April, 2020 and currently consults at the North Shore Theranostics Service in Sydney.